Bates550/resume/README.md

 # Sean Spearman

 Software Engineer with 8 years of experience working on highly interactive, browser-based applications.
 Passionate about pushing the boundaries of what can be done in a web browser.

-Strive for excellence, but be pragmatic.
-Don't cut corners: cut scope.
-And NEVER\* speak in absolutes.

 ## Professional Experience